theolepage/react-native-boilerplate/Readme.md

 ## To-Do

-- Design simple landing+login page
+- Connect to API (redux, auth, fetch data)
-- Prepare structure for API
+- Implement more screens and improve UI components)